Ms Lena Foo

 Which syllabus organisation or examination body do you use?

 There are a number of dance syllabi organisations conducting examinations in Singapore.
-We adopt Royal Academy of Dance (RAD UK) & Commonwealth Society of Teachers Dancing (CSTD) syllabi for Ballet, whereas The Australian Teachers of Dancing (ATOD) for Jazz, Tap and Hip Hop.
+We adopt Royal Academy of Dance (RAD U.K) & Commonwealth Society of Teachers Dancing (CSTD Australia) syllabi for Ballet, whereas The Australian Teachers of Dancing (ATOD) for Jazz and (RSL U.K) for Hip Hop.

 What are the benefits of exams?